Your guide to intermediate rent

 • Poor credit history.

-• You have your name on a mortgage.
+• Your name is on a mortgage.

 • You have less than six months to remain in this country.